-- Witton MP, Naish D. In press, Azhdarchid pterosaurs: water-trawling pelican mimics - 2 or "terrestrial stalkers"?
+- Witton MP, Naish D. In press, Azhdarchid pterosaurs: water-trawling pelican mimics - or "terrestrial stalkers"?
 Acta Palaeontologica Polonica.

-4 Figures and Tables:
+Figures and Tables:

-- 8 Figure 1: Specimen TMP 2008.41.001 of Rhamphorhynchus muensteri.
-Scale bar is - 9 100 mm.
+- Figure 1: Specimen TMP 2008.41.001 of Rhamphorhynchus muensteri.
+Scale bar is - 100 mm.

-- 2 Figure 2: Skull showing the ring-like atlas at the rear of thought and palatal element - 3 sitting inside the ventral part of the orbit.
+- 2 Figure 2: Skull showing the ring-like atlas at the rear of the skull and palatal element - 3 sitting inside the ventral part of the orbit.
 Scale bar is 50 mm.

-- 6 Figure 3: Left: Close-up of chocavity and inferred gut contents in the abdominal - 7 region.
+- 6 Figure 3: Left: Close-up of chest cavity and inferred gut contents in the abdominal - 7 region.
 Scale bar is 20 mm.
-Right: Map of the major element seen in figure 3.
-Bony - 8 elements are in dark grey and abbreviations are as follows: cdv, caudal vertebrae; cv, - 9 cervical vertebrae; dr, dorsal rib; dv, dorsal vertebrae; fe, femur; g, gas um; hu, - 10 humerus; il, ilium; ish, ischium; mc, metacarpal; r, ribs; sc, scapulocoracoid; sac, - sacrum; st, sternum; ti, tibia.
+Right: Map of the major elements seen in figure 3.
+Bony - 8 elements are in dark grey and abbreviations are as follows: cdv, caudal vertebrae; cv, - 9 cervical vertebrae; dr, dorsal rib; dv, dorsal vertebrae; fe, femur; g, gastralium; hu, - 10 humerus; il, ilium; ish, ischium; mc, metacarpal; r, ribs; sc, scapulocoracoid; sac, - sacrum; st, sternum; ti, tibia.
 Possible stomach contents are in light grey note that the

-- preservation in this area is poor and parts of the highlighted region consist primary of 1 - calcite.
-Key areas are the possible vertebrae (v) and the long, thin bourneds (br).
-2
+- preservation in this area is poor and parts of the highlighted region consist primary of - 2 calcite.
+Key areas are the possible vertebrae (v) and the long, thin bony rods (br).

-- Figure 4: Close-up of hindlimbs and associated region.
-Abbreviations as per ure 4, 5 - with the following additions: cp, coprolite; ps, pes.
+- 5 Figure 4: Close-up of hindlimbs and associated region.
+Abbreviations as per figure 4, - 6 with the following additions: cp, coprolite; ps, pes.
 Scale bar is 10 mm.
-6

 - Figure 5: Above: Close-up of the left wing showing preserved membranes.
-Below: The - 2 wing membranes are tail vane are outlined in pale grey and the coprolites are in dark - 3 grey.
+Below: The - 2 wing membranes and tail vane are outlined in pale grey and the coprolites are in dark - 3 grey.
 Abbreviations as above with the following additions: mp, manual phalanges of - 4 digits I-IV; ul, ulna, 1-4, wing phalanges 1-4.
 Scale bar is 100 mm.

 - 7 Figure 6: Above: Close-up of the right wing showing preserved membranes.
 Below: - 8 The wing membranes and tail vane are outlined in pale grey and the coprolites are in - 9 dark grey.
 Abbreviations as above with the following additions: mp, manual phalanges - of digits I-IV; ul, ulna, 1-4, wing phalanges 1-4.
-Scale are 100 mm.
+Scale bars are 100 mm.